mantidproject/mantid/docs/source/release/v6.3.0/framework.rst

 - An importance sampling option has been added to :ref:`DiscusMultipleScatteringCorrection <algm-DiscusMultipleScatteringCorrection>` so that it handles spikes in the structure factor S(Q) better
 - Added parameter to :ref:`DiscusMultipleScatteringCorrection <algm-DiscusMultipleScatteringCorrection>` to control number of attempts to generate initial scatter point
 - Relative error option now enabled for peak table workspaces in :ref:`CompareWorkspaces <algm-CompareWorkspaces>`.
+- Added option to :ref:`CreateSimulationWorkspace <algm-CreateSimulationWorkspace>` to set bin errors.

 Bugfixes
 ########